grelleum/SteelConnection/README.md

 * If response.json() is True and the 'items' key _does not_ exist, then return a python dictionary.
 * If response.json() is False, return an empty python dictionary.

+##### Binary Data:
+In the event an API call returns binary data, as is the case with "GET /node/:nodeid/get_image", the return value of the call will include a message on how to access the binary data.
+You can access it directly through the object's '.response.content' attribute, or by calling the '.savefile(filename)' method, which will save the binary data to a file.

 #### Errors and Exceptions:
 The **_Zen of Python_** states:
 > Errors should never pass silently.\